 Let’s look into each of the lines to see how they create a working health entity.

 alarm: The name for your new entity.
-The name can be anything, but the only symbols allowed are
+The name needs to follow these requirements:

 on: Which chart the entity listens to.